HowTo: Raspberry Pi – Use Docker container with OpenMediaVault / OMV and Portainer

 Install Portainer

 Now you can also install Portainer.
-In principle, the installation works the same way.
+The installation procedure is basically the same.

 • System / omv-extras